linuschowdhary/linuschowdhary/_posts/2016-10-10-Learning-Jekyll-1.md

 Running Jekyll :-rwq`

-jekyll serve [from your site directory, so that it can travel through the site heirarchy]
+jekyll serve --profile [from your site directory, so that it can travel through the site heirarchy]

 File Structure :
 _config.yml : to set variables, kind of global which u can access through out the site.Holds configuration of site